-A. The best approach is to use the Maxi-Vent air-compressor air injection system with the MangOX filter.
+A. The best approach is to use our air-compressor air injection system with the Pro-OX filter.
 This is not only non-chemical, it is also virtually maintenance free and requires no regular or routine maintenance.

 Q. I use a chlorinator already to control odor and disinfect the water, but I want to use an iron filter.
 Which one is best?

-A. The MangOX type or the Greensand filters would work the best, and no potassium permanganate would be required.
+A. The Pro-OX iron fitlers works the best, and no potassium permanganate or other chemicals are required.

-A. For some types of very severe water, we recommend injeciton of chlorine or hydrogen peroxide, depending on the water chemistry, followed by a contact retention tank, then a MangOX iron filter, and in some cases an additional carbon backwash filter and a water softener.
+A. For some types of very severe water, we recommend injection of chlorine or hydrogen peroxide, depending on the water chemistry, followed by a contact retention tank, then a Pro-OX iron filter, and in some cases an additional carbon backwash filter.
+This approaach can handle very high levels of odor, iron and manganese.
 Contact us for a fast quotation for this type of system.

-Q. I would like to use the Greensand‐Plus filter with a chlorine injection system, but I don't want chlorine in my house.
+Q. I would like to use the Pro-OX iron filter, with a chlorine injection system, but I don't want chlorine in my house.
 What can I do?

 A. The chlorine can be adjusted so it degrades as it flows through the iron filter, so you don't have the taste or smell of chlorine in the water.
-You can also use a backwashing carbon filter after the Greensand filter to remove all trace of chlorine before it enters the house.
+You can also use a backwashing carbon filter or a large carbon cartridge after the Pro-OX or Greensand filter to remove all trace of chlorine before it enters the house.

 Q. How can I find out how many gallons per minute my well pump can produce?